Poison gas expected: UK preparations for WW2

-Gas detection paint was also applied to the tops of Post Office pillar boxes to alert the public to a gas attack.
+Gas detection paint was also applied to the tops of Post Office pillar boxes.

-In Edmonton one of the observation posts was in Pymmes Park and another at the Cambridge Roundabout.
+In Edmonton where I lived, one of the observation posts was in Pymmes Park and another at the Cambridge Roundabout.

 As a child, I remember dustbin lids painted with gas detection paint fixed to the walls of the houses in our neighbourhood.
-I was told that they would change colour in the event of a gas attack and that I should immediately put on my gas mask.
+I was told that they would change colour in the event of a gas attack and that if this happened, I should immediately put on my gas mask.

 If the Germans had dropped gas, I suspect that the effects would have had a fairly short range, as the noise of the wooden 'clackers' designed to warn of a gas attack must themselves have had a fairly short range.